 Only the females have the spots and often there appears to be only three, as the wings overlap when at rest.

-In 2008 the discovery of a larva of Four-spotted Footman in the Brecks appears to be the first confirmed breeding record for the species in Norfolk.
-We presume it to be progeny from the large influx during 2006, although, interestingly, virtually all the records then concerned males.
-Ken Saul
+In 2008 the discovery of a larva of Four-spotted Footman in the Brecks was thought to be the first confirmed breeding record for the species in Norfolk.
+We presumed it to be progeny from the large influx during 2006, although, interestingly, virtually all the records then concerned males.
+Ken Saul This record is now thought to be a mistakenly identified Red-necked Footman larva.